relaycorp/awala-gateway-desktop/packages/daemon/src/server/control/README.md

   - `INVALID_ADDRESS` if the DNS lookup and DNSSEC verification succeeded, but the address doesn't actually exist.
 - `500` with one of the following `code`s:
   - `ADDRESS_RESOLUTION_FAILURE` if the DNS lookup or DNSSEC verification failed. **This would also happen if the device is disconnected from the Internet**.
-  - `REGISTRATION_FAILURE` the address was valid, but the new public gateway failed to complete the registration.
+  - `REGISTRATION_FAILURE` the address was valid, but the new Internet gateway failed to complete the registration.
 Retrying later might work.